Baoding: Renewable energy

-Baoding city has one of China's biggest plants which manufacture blades used in wind turbine generators, catering mainly to the domestic market.
+Baoding City has one of China's biggest plants which manufactures blades used in wind turbine generators, catering mainly to the domestic market.
 Tianwei Wind Power Technology is one of the three main plants in Baoding that produces wind turbine generators.
 It wheeled out its first 20 turbines in 2008, and it will produce 150 units in 2009 and another 500 in 2010.
 Nevertheless, Baoding is currently listed as the most polluted city in China.

 Transport

 Baoding has good connections to other cities, being located on one of the main routes in and out of Beijing.
 The Jingshi Expressway connects the two cities, and Baoding is also the western terminus of the Baojin Expressway linking Baoding with Tianjin, which is one out of two nearest ports (Huanghua is the other one).
 The Jingguang Railway provides frequent services to Beijing West railway station.
 On 30 December 2012, a new Baoding station was opened, while the old train station was closed for passengers.
-Baoding East railway station lies 9.5 kmto the east on the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway.On October 1, 2018, the east square of Baoding Railway Station was officially put into use, and the east station building of the railway station was also opened at the same time.
+Baoding East railway station lies 9.5 kmto the east on the Beijing–Guangzhou–Shenzhen–Hong Kong high-speed railway.
+On October 1, 2018, the east square of Baoding Railway Station was officially put into use, and the east station building of the railway station was also opened at the same time.